pdxrod/clearcut-spring/README.md

 `Converting (firstName: Justin, lastName: Penrose) into (firstName: Justin, lastName: Penrose-Smythe)` and so on - the 'name processor' just adds 'Smythe' to the last name and inserts it into a database.

-Every five seconds, you'll see the time output.
+Every 59 seconds, you'll see the time output.
 Just adding @EnableScheduling to Application.java and a file called ScheduledTasks.java makes this happen.
 In the real world, you could schedule something useful.

 Then navigate to http://localhost:8080/greeting?name=Alan in a browser, and you